-- 13. The Company, Department and OAG filed Initial Briefs and Proposed Findings of Fact and Conclusions of Law on March 9, 2017 and Reply Briefs and Amended Findings and Conclusions on March 23, 2017. - 14.
-As of March 9, 2017 the Commission had received only one public comment through its Speak Up! web site, stating concerns with supplemental fees related to internet and television services. - 15.
-The Commission heard Oral Argument on April 13, 2017 and held deliberations on April 20, 2017.
+13. The Company, Department and OAG filed Initial Briefs and Proposed Findings of Fact and Conclusions of Law on March 9, 2017 and Reply Briefs and Amended Findings and Conclusions on March 23, 2017.

+14. As of March 23 2017 the Commission had received only two public comments1 through its Speak Up! web site.
+One comment stated concerns with supplemental fees related to internet and television services.
+The other stated concerns with costs associated with Captel phone usage by deaf customers.

+15. The Commission heard Oral Argument on April 13, 2017 and held deliberations on April 20, 2017.